osmandapp/web/main/docs/user/personal/favorites.md

 </Tabs>

 ## Export / Import

-OsmAnd provides ample opportunities to create [backups](../personal/import-export.md) of important data for future recovery.
-Favorites can be [stored](#local-folder) as a separate file in internal/external storage, uploaded to OsmAnd [Cloud](../personal/osmand-cloud#backup-and-restore-for-osmand-pro) (only Pro), or [sent](#favorites-share) to friends using instant messaging programs.
+OsmAnd provides a wide range of options for [backing up](../personal/import-export.md) important data for [restoring](#local-folder) it later.
+Favorites can be saved as a separate file in internal and external storage, uploaded to [OsmAnd Cloud](../personal/osmand-cloud.md) (Pro or Start only) or [sent](#favorites-share) to friends using instant messaging programs.

 ### All Favorites